shakacode/shakapacker/docs/v6_upgrade.md

 1. Update any scripts that called `/bin/webpack` or `bin/webpack-dev-server` to `/bin/webpacker` or `bin/webpacker-dev-server`

+1. In `bin/webpacker` and `bin/webpacker-dev-server`, The default NODE_ENV, if not set, will be the RAILS_ENV.
+Previously, NODE_ENV would default to development if not set.
+Thus, the old bin stubs would use the webpack config corresponding to `config/webpack/development.js`.
+After the change, if `RAILS_ENV` is `test`, then `NODE_ENV` is `test`.
+The final 6.0 release changes to using a single `webpack.config.js`.

-1. Now, follow the steps above to get to shakapacker v6 from webpacker v6.0.0.rc.6[
+1. Now, follow the steps above to get to shakapacker v6 from webpacker v6.0.0.rc.6

 ## Examples of v5 to v6